PDBeurope/pdb-images/README.md

 ## Usage

 NOTE: The following examples assume you installed PDBeImages globally with `npm install -g pdbe-images`.
 If you installed locally in the current directory (`npm install pdbe-images`), use `npx pdbe-images` instead of `pdbe-images`.
-If you cloned the git repository and built it, use `node ./lib/cli/pdbe-images.js` instead of `pdbe-images`
+If you cloned the git repository and built it, use `node ./lib/cli/pdbe-images.js` instead of `pdbe-images`.

 Print help: